 Seek Professionals Who Can Help

-Either way, there are professionals who can help heal your body to get you back to the activities you enjoy.
+Either way, there are professionals who can use medically reviewed practices to help heal your body to get you back to the activities you enjoy.

 Furthermore, it is often these very activities that nurture our self-identity.
 If you are living in a postpartum body that is limiting what you can do, you are experiencing a compounding of the identity crisis that affects many new moms.